April 2, 2020

 Dismissal of staff for other reasons may be deemed unfair under the Unfair Dismissals (Amendment) Act, 1993.

-a large number of individuals are being made redundant.
-This number, however, depends on the scale of
+Under the Protection of Employment Order 1996, collective redundancy is applicable whereby a large number of individuals are being made redundant.
+This number, however, depends on the scale of your business, as follows:

 Due to the quantity of staff being considered for redundancy, it is more typical for the employer to engage with a representative on their behalf, on matters including: